AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-04-13-UT-Sydney-Lipid-Metabolite-Processing.md

 Instead of standardizing input protein in our extractions, we will use all available material and standardize to protein after the extraction by using the protein pellet obtained during extractions.
 I will proceed with extractions starting tomorrow.
 I'll start with a batch size of 5 and increase as I become more efficient.

+# April 17, 2024

+I started lipid and metabolite extractions today.
+This protocol is detailed in my lab notebook.
+Collaborators asked for the protocol to not be made public until publication, so I am not able to include in my online notebook here.

+Today, I ran 4 batches each with 5 samples and 1 blank successfully.
+I will do another 3-4 batches until finished.

+Samples were stored at -80°C for processing next week.